borgod/CS777-termproject/README.md

 We then do feature engineering, that is, creating some features from the original ones.
 This goes from Create Data Frame to Train/test split

+Since logistic regression only works with numerical data, we need to encode the categorical important data.
+We do that also in this section

 # 3rd section